Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Evaluation

-The existing FIA and SCA literature covers a multitude of attack scenarios, such as software-based AES key recovery, privilege escalation, and subverting the secure boot process.
-To assist practitioners and security researchers, each work in Tables \ref{tab:comparative_fi} and \ref{tab:comparative-sca} has been mapped to one or more of the below attack goals depending on their applicability.
+Lastly, existing work covers a multitude of scenarios, such as AES key recovery, privilege escalation, and skipping verification checks during secure boot processes.
+We abstracted these attack goals into 10 distinct categories to help researchers gauge their potential applicability: